glwagner/glwagner.github.io/_pages/about.md

 I moved back to Boston in November 2016 to work at [MIT][office] on ocean mixing, [parameterization of oceanic processes][clima], [large eddy simulation], and [ice climbing].

-If I'm not answering email, I may be somewhere beyond the end of the road, exploring this wonderful planet...

 ## An abbreviated curriculum vitae ([pdf][CV])